denisnarush/MY/README.md

 _CV was updated in Aug 2022_

-Front-End (and only front-end) senior engineer and I ❤ vanilla JS.
+Senior Front-End (and only front-end) engineer and I ❤ vanilla JS.
 HTML, CSS Ninja.
 Know about Flow and I believe that the development is a creative process.

 Have more than 13 years of commercial experience and 7 years of coaching experience.
 All students successfully found jobs in IT-companies.